stappersg/vBook/src/tuto/0/filtering.md

 `doe-family.com/outgoing.vsl` is run when the sender of the domain is `doe-family.com` and that recipients domains are not `doe-family.com`.

 Here, a member of Doe's family is sending an email to someone else.
-We just have to verify that the sender is [] by asking the client to authenticate itself to vSMTP.
-If the authentication fails, this means that a spam tried to use our server as a relay.
+We just have to verify that the sender is legitimate by asking the client to authenticate itself to vSMTP.
+If the authentication fails, this probably means that a spammer tried to use our server as a relay.
 The `authenticate()` function automatically denies the transaction is the authentication failed.

 ```js
 #{